Akuli/python-tutorial/basics/editor-setup.md

 - Vim (Windows/Linux/Mac OS)
 - Emacs (Windows/Linux/Mac OS)

-There are no "right" or "wrong" editors.The preference of an editor is a personal choice and we recommend trying different editors.
+As already mentioned, there are no "right" or "wrong" editors.
+The preference of an editor is a personal choice and we recommend trying different editors.
 The lists on this page don't contain all editors, but just a few of the most popular ones.